 The main attraction of the evening was state Rep. Ron Hanks (R-Cañon City), who is running for U.S. Sen. Michael Bennet’s (D-Colorado) seat.
 Hanks repeated oft-used talking points about the conspiracies associated with the 2020 election, his attendance at the Jan.
 6 Capitol Riot, the dangers of China, the harmful influence of the “yellow media” and referred to President Joe Biden as a “cash-influenced catatonic meat puppet.”

-Hanks also criticized Secretary of State candidate Pam Anderson for her position as executive director of the Center for Tech and Civic Life, repeating claims made by Peters during her March 7 Conservative Daily appearance.
+Hanks also criticized Secretary of State candidate Pam Anderson for her position as a director of the Center for Tech and Civic Life, repeating claims made by Peters during her March 7 Conservative Daily appearance.
 “Pam Anderson is with the CTCL,” she said.
 “It’s a Zuckerberg foundation.
 Right now they are accusing CTCL of election bribery because of the way that money was spent to garner specific votes, more Democrat votes.
 Conservatives get put in Facebook jail every day for posting the truth, especially about election concerns.
 Mark Zuckerberg is the warden of that jail and has a powerful election money board that is influencing elections all over Colorado and all over America.
 Pam Anderson is right in there with it, she is the director of this organization, so here you have a Democrat and a Republican running for Secretary of State, and then you have me.”

 A spokesperson for the Center for Tech and Civic Life said in an email, “These types of claims about CTCL are the same arguments that have been rejected by every judge – conservative, liberal, and two Republican-appointed Supreme Court Justices — that has heard them, including one judge who described them as a ‘conspiracy theory.’
 Further, Pam is on a leave of absence from the board.”